Skip to Main Content

 You might use an encyclopedia to find:

-• Some basic principles, relevant cases, legislation and possibly some leads to further research
+• Basic principles, relevant cases, legislation and possibly some leads to further research.

 Books